 Boutiques, wine shops and bookstores, as well as popular restaurants and bars radiate out from Highland Square on West 32nd Avenue and Lowell Boulevard.
-And, in the Tennyson Street Cultural District, you can spend an afternoon browsing antique prints, photographs and paintings from Colorado artists, plus find live music venues and great ethnic foods.
+And, in the Tennyson Street Cultural District, you can spend an afternoon browsing antique prints, photographs and paintings from Colorado artists, plus find live music venues and great international foods.
 LoHi is characterized by a mix of old and ultra-modern architecture, some of the city's most innovative restaurants and bars and incredible views of the Highland Bridge and downtown Denver.

 EXPLORE DENVER HIGHLANDS

 Enjoy rooftop seating, craft beer and cocktails, innovative cuisine concepts and unique flavors!

 The pioneering Avanti F and B collective brings together several different restaurant concepts, each housed in a modified shipping container.
 It's the perfect place to taste an eclectic mix of affordable, chef-driven flavors, all under one roof.